 - Listen carefully to the child and keep an open mind.
-Staff should not take a decision as to whether or not the abuse has taken place. - Not ask leading questions, that is, a question which suggests its own answer. - Reassure the child but not give a guarantee of absolute confidentiality and explain the need to pass the information to the DSL who will ensure that the correct action is taken. - Keep a sufficient written record of the conversation.
+Staff should not take a decision as to whether or not the abuse has taken place. - Not ask leading questions, that is, a question which suggests its own answer. - Reassure the child but not give a guarantee of absolute confidentiality and explain the need to pass the information to the DSL who will ensure that the correct action is taken. - eassure victims that they are being taken seriously and that they will be supported and kept safe.
+A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment including those that have happened outside of the school premises, and or online.
+Nor should a victim ever be made to feel ashamed for making a report. - Keep a sufficient written record of the conversation.
 The record should include the date, time and place of the conversation and the essence of what was said and done by whom and in whose presence.
 The record should be signed by the person making it and should use names, not initials.
 The record must be kept securely and handed to the DSL.
-The written record should not be made at the time the student discloses, but should be written up as soon as possible.

-• Not investigate it any further.
+The written record should not be made at the time the student discloses, but should be written up as soon as possible. - Not investigate it any further.

-All suspicions or complaints of abuse must be reported immediately to the DSL, except in cases where the allegation involves a member of staff where it must be reported to the Head of School.
+All suspicions or complaints of abuse must be reported immediately to the DSL, except in cases where the allegation involves a member of staff where it must be reported to the Head of School or proprietor if the allegation involves the Head of School.

 If there is an immediate or serious risk to a child, and it is not possible to report to the DSL, a referral should be made to the Deputy DSL or directly to the local Child Protection Services in Olomouc.
-See above for the contacts numbers.
+See above for the contact numbers.